Figures show increasing numbers of young people vaping

 While schools may be hoping that government action to enforce the law may help to curb underage vaping in the future it is important for them to understand the scale of the problem they currently have.
 This can help schools to provide support to students and deal with troublemakers if this is appropriate.

-Therefore, if your school or college is looking to tackle the issue of increased numbers of young people vaping, we can help.
+We offer the advanced vape detector, the HALO Smart Sensor.
+If your school or college is looking to tackle the issue of increased numbers of young people vaping, we can help.
 Please contact us to find out more.